DialKit

 FormatControlDescription

-[default, min, max]SliderExplicit range slider
+[default, min, max, step?]SliderExplicit range slider with optional step size

 numberSliderAuto-inferred range based on value